modem-works/dream-recorder/README.md

    - During clock view: Shows the most recent dream
    - During recording: Stops the recording

-2. **Double Tap**: Starts a new recording when in clock view, or returns to clock view during playback
+2. **Double Tap**: Starts a new recording when in clock view, cancels a recording and returns to clock view if recording, or returns to clock view during playback
    - During clock view: Starts recording
+   - During recording: Cancels the recording and returns to clock view
    - During playback: Returns to clock view

 ## Directory Structure